 This course combines the fundamental engineering disciplines of electronic systems and communication systems to provide graduates with skills in all aspects of analogue and digital circuit design, and communications systems development.

-Instrumentation control and automation engineering is the integration of electrical, electronic and computing engineering, with control engineering for the development of intelligent control systems to automate monitoring, processing, and production.
+Instrumentation control and automation engineering is the integration of electrical, electronic and computing engineering, with control engineering for the development of intelligent systems to automate monitoring, processing, and production.

 Mechanical engineering is the branch of engineering that deals with the design, manufacture and maintenance of mechanical components and moving systems.